africanproofs/apregister/README.md

-# apregister — Flare Participant Register
+# apregister — Flare Participant Registry

 A permissionless on-chain registry for Flare and Songbird ecosystem participants.
 Any address — providers, protocols, wallets, tools, agents, exchanges, apps — registers with a type and a URL pointing to a standardized JSON-LD metadata file.